South Carolina vs. Norfolk State Predictions & Picks - Women's NCAA Tournament First Round

 Published: Mar.
 13, 2023 at 3:38 AM EDT|Updated: 1 hour ago

-Friday's game between the South Carolina Gamecocks (32-0) and Norfolk State Spartanettes (26-6) squaring off at Colonial Life Arena has a projected final score of 80-42 (according to our computer prediction) in favor of heavily favored South Carolina, so it should be a one-sided matchup.
-The game will begin at 2:00 PM ET on March 17.

-The Gamecocks head into this game after a 74-58 victory over Tennessee on Sunday.
+The Gamecocks are coming off of a 74-58 win against Tennessee in their last outing on Sunday.

 South Carolina vs. Norfolk State Game Info